GRPD Community Programs

 Prescription drug abuse is currently being reported by law enforcement agencies across the country as their greatest threat.
 In addition, unsafe disposal of prescription and over-the-counter medications is costly to the environment.

-These programs not only help to protect the environment, but it can also deter the usage of prescription drugs by unintended parties.
+These programs not only help to protect the environment, but they can also deter the usage of prescription drugs by unintended parties.

 Drug Box Drop off Locations